aws/chalice/docs/source/topics/authorizers.rst

         return {"sucecss": True}

-Within a request, you can access the ``app.current_request.context`` object for metadata about the authenticated request.

 For more information about using Cognito user pools with API Gateway, see the `Use Amazon Cognito User Pools documentation
 <http://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-integrate-with-cognito.html>`__.